 Ten Decembers ago I was a bewildered, rigid high school freshman.
 Football had recently ended right as basketball began.
 School was fine, from what I remember.
 I struggled in Biology and didn’t care too much for my English teacher.
 Lunch might have been the best part of the day, third period lunch to be exact.
 Seriously, we had to eat lunch before 10 a.m.
-Spanish class immediately followed lunch, and for people who knew me growing up you know how I stumbled with speaking in general, so Spanish was predictably a nightmare.
+Spanish class immediately followed lunch, and for people who knew me growing up you know how I stumbled when speaking in general, so Spanish was predictably a nightmare.

 I cannot remember the exact days, but it happened in December in the days, or maybe weeks, leading up to Christmas break.
 Spanish began as it normally did with Mr. Tobin greeting the class with buenos días before roll call.
 Shortly after roll call, Mr. Tobin explained how’d we spend the next few days watching his favorite movie in Spanish, but with English subtitles.
 Anytime a teacher played a movie classes reacted in a way that sounded similar to the bar’s reaction to a DJ playing “My Heart Will Go On.”

-If you’ve read the title of this post, you know what movie was played.
-If you didn’t read the title of this post, the movie was It’s A Wonderful Life directed by Frank Capra.
 Watching a movie in Spanish, albeit with English subtitles, felt weird as I remember.
 Since I hadn’t seen the movie before, I primarily focused on the plot from the subtitle’s perspective, rather than how a young George Bailey sounded in Spanish.
 Maybe there’s a reason why Spanish wasn’t one of my better subjects.

 Despite the Spanish speaking, It’s A Wonderful Life stood out.
 As the movie progressed over the course of the week, I became enamored with George Bailey, of course.
 George Bailey always thought big picture.
 He had these hopes and dreams that threatened to move mountains.
-He talked of traveling the world and doing things that journalists would write in the papers.
+He talked of traveling the world and doing things that journalists would write about in the papers.
 But he fell in love and tragedy struck his home.
 Life became something unexpected.

 After the completion of the movie, I declared it as my new favorite, even though I hadn’t watched the English speaking version.
 Shortly after, I watched that version on NBC Christmas Eve thus beginning some sort of tradition.
 It’s been rare that I haven’t watched It’s A Wonderful Life around Christmastime.
 As mentioned before, Spanish and I didn’t get along too well.
 Aside from the oral elements, I couldn’t tell the difference between masculine and feminine objects.
 Everything felt confusing, but Mr. Tobin would help me out.
 Sometimes, before school began, he’d quiz me using flashcards.
 At that age, I tended to give up on things that seemed challenging, but Mr. Tobin really made a difference.
 He had an easy-going personality, and he never made you feel stupid.
 Mostly, he believed you had the ability to do it.